mbzshajib/mbzshajib/short-version-profile.md

 bKash is the largest MFS (mobile financial service) company in Bangladesh.
 <!-- Two Line -->

-- Understand the complex and proprietary payment system of bKash.
-- Analyze system bottlenecks and plan for the redesign of the existing architecture.
+- Understand the complex and proprietary payment system of bKash, analyze system bottlenecks of existing architecture.
-- Working on some legacy services and converting them to reactive architecture for better performance.
+- Working on some legacy services to convert them to reactive architecture for better performance.

 **Kona Software Lab Ltd., Dhaka, Bangladesh**
 _Principal Software Engineer (Sept.
 2013 – Nov.
 2021)_
 <!-- 4/5 Line -->

+- Study, understand and implement specifications on payment and security for development of payment modules.
-- Worked on the system design team for Kona Pay Platform, NexusPay, DFS, and developed account and payment modules of the core platform.
-Tuned the modules to scale up to 200 real-time financial transactions per second.
+- Worked on the system design team for Kona Pay Platform, NexusPay, DFS, and developed account and payment authorization modules of the core platform.
+Tuned the modules to scale up to 200 real-time financial transactions per second and 50M transaction per day.
-- Study and understand specifications on payment and security to comply with the product development.
-- Analyze client requirements, study them, design them to fit into the product, and plan for development and implement features.
+- Analyzed client requirements and design them to fit into the product.
+Worked as tech lead of development team for several projects in planning, developing, and delivering the project requirements within timeline.
 - Monitor system performance and optimize to achieve the targeted goal.
 Additionally, resolve critical production issues to meet the SLA.
-- Worked as tech lead of agile team for several projects in planning, developing, and delivering the project requirements.
-- Worked as consultant to other project teams to guide designing new features.

 ---

 ### **Education**

-**_Master of Science_ in Computer Science and Engineering**
+**_Master of Science (M.S.)_ in Computer Science and Engineering**
-_University of Dhaka, Bangladesh (2013-2015)
+_University of Dhaka, Bangladesh (2013-2015)_

-**_Bachelor of Science_ in Computer Science and Engineering, Bangladesh (2012)**
+**_Bachelor of Science (B.S)_ in Computer Science and Engineering, Bangladesh (2012)**
-_University of Dhaka, Bangladesh (2009-2013)
+_University of Dhaka, Bangladesh (2009-2013)_

 ---